 Her desire to develop and shape the pilot hybrid CPE program to engage and equip religious leaders to live more deeply into wisdom is one borne out of her understanding that "every institution, every system renders harm."
-For Dr. Lassiter, then, the question beoften there are not systems of healing set up for when harm is rendered.
-Instead we veer into narratives of punishment, reenacting the scenarios that caused our wounds.
-But CPE is one of these central locations where religious leaders for the next have the opportunity to process their own hurts, fears, and traumas before putting on the mantle of ministry.
+For Dr. Lassiter, then, the question becomes how to set up systems of repair for those hurt by a particular institution.
+"When individuals who lead institutions have not fully developed as humans and haven't been able to dive deep into their own selves, then the systems that they are tasked with caring for can become deeply destructive places.
+I hear the words of Robert Yazzie, Chief Justice Emeritus of the Navajo Nation, echo in my head: 'Where there is harm there has to be healing.'
+Too central locations where religious leaders for the next have the opportunity to process their own hurts, fears, and traumas before putting on the mantle of ministry.
 CPE is a place to heal those harms and learn how to help others heal those harms.
 It is not solely the place to learn the techniques of chaplaincy, those students increase their ministerial toolbox in this way, too."